What Is Copywriting, and Do I Need It for My Business?

 A feature is something your product or service is.

-A benefit is the value or solution to a pain point that your product or service provides to a customer.
+A benefit is the value or solution your product or service provides to a customer's pain point.

 Great copy leads people to take action, not just consume information.